NFL rumors: Odell Beckham Jr., Ravens agree to one-year, $18M contract

 It ends a year-plus-long saga for the 30-year-old receiver, who hasn't played in an NFL game since he tore his ACL in the Los Angeles Rams' Super Bowl LVI win in February 2022.

-Beckham had been linked with the San Francisco 49ers, Dallas Cowboys, New York Giants and numerous other teams over the past year, though a deal didn't materialize until Sunday.
-On March 10, Beckham held a private workout that reportedly included representatives from 11 teams -- the New England Patriots included -- and now he's headed to Baltimore.
+Beckham had been linked with the 49ers, Dallas Cowboys, New York Giants and numerous other teams over the past year, though a deal didn't materialize until Sunday.
+On March 10, Beckham held a private workout that reportedly included representatives from 11 teams -- the 49ers included -- and now he's headed to Baltimore.

+The Ravens are scheduled to visit Levi's Stadium next season, so if Beckham stays healthy and makes the team, he'll face a 49ers team that expressed admiration for him in previous seasons.
+Most recently, NBC Sports Bay Area's Matt Maiocco asked 49ers general manager John Lynch in November if he'd consider signing Beckham, and he didn't rule it out.

+"Look, we never say no,” Lynch said.
+“We’re always looking to get better.
+And it’s a rarity when you have a player of that ilk and some other names out there that still might be available.
+And we always will look.”